wichert/rest_toolkit/doc/basics.rst

    def update_event(resource, request):
        return {...}

+.. sidebar:: Pyramid implementation detail

+   The request-method decorators are thin wrappers around pyramid's :meth:`pyramid:pyramid.config.Configurator.add_view` method.
+All arguments accepted by add_view can be used with request-method decorators as well.

 If a browser sends a ``GET`` request for ``/events/12`` an instance of the ``EventResource`` class is created, and its ``GET`` view, the ``view_event`` function in the above example, is called to generate a response.